 Suppose you are planting winter-hardy succulents, such as Sedum, Sempervivum, Rosularia, Delosperma, and Yucca.
 In that case, you should not worry about extra winter care.
 You may see them begin to wither, shrink, or change color as cold weather approaches, but this is part of their regular winter routine.
 These plants withstand freezing temperatures, with some species hardy down to USDA Plant Hardiness Zone 3.

 For less hardy succulents, the problem during the winter is the deadly combination of cold temperatures and waterlogged soggy soil from rains and snowmelt.
 Many succulents will withstand colder temperatures if the soil can be kept dry enough.

 Some care tips for tender succulents during freezing weather include:

 - Keep the soil as dry as possible.
 Stop supplemental watering and feeding around late fall.

-- Plant succulents in sheltered areas if your winters are rainy – a good spot might be a sunny location underneath the eaves or porch.
+- Plant succulents in sheltered areas if your winters are rainy.
+A good spot might be a sunny location underneath the eaves or porch.

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus